wavebeem/wavebeem.com/src/resume.md

 - Lead development on a WebGL map and routing graph application

 - Designed and created a real-time asset visualization [SDK for the web](https://github.com/arubanetworks/meridian-web-sdk/)

-- Extended and refactored an in-house React component library

 ---